 Many of the hotels in the Bayan Lepas area cater to visitors to the Bayan Lepas Free Industrial Zone.
 There aren't any within the village centre, with the majority in the Bayan Baru area.
 The bigger ones include Olive Tree Hotel and Hotel Seri Malaysia.

 The pekan, or village centre, of Bayan Lepas.
-The houses along this row have been demolished for the road expansion.
+The houses along this row were demolished in 2015 for the road upgrading project.
 (12 July 2008)